I. Introduction

 A. The Structural Barrier: The Floating Charge Dilemma

-The legal mechanism for granting security over a fluctuating pool of assets, the floating charge, is the decisive structural barrier separating the jurisdictions.8
+The legal mechanism for granting security over a fluctuating pool of assets, the floating charge, is the decisive structural barrier separating the jurisdictions.

-- DIFC and ADGM: These Common Law systems explicitly recognize, register, and enforce the floating charge (the ADGM regulations are modelled directly on the UK’s Insolvency Act 1986 6).
-This provides a clear priority waterfall for secured creditors, ranking them ahead of unsecured creditors (subject to preferential debts).1 This structural clarity is essential for asset-based financing.8
+- DIFC and ADGM: These Common Law systems explicitly recognize, register, and enforce the floating charge (the ADGM regulations are modelled directly on the UK IA).
+This provides a clear priority waterfall for secured creditors, ranking them ahead of unsecured creditors (subject to preferential debts).
+This structural clarity is essential for asset-based financing.

-- Mainland UAE (FL 51/2023): While the law references security over “cash flows generated from the debtor’s property or businesses” 4, offering a functional analogue, the explicit recognition and established priority hierarchy of the floating charge, as understood in Common Law (e.g., Singapore Companies Act), remain absent from the codified law.8 This forces sophisticated lenders toward asset-specific registration processes, raising the cost of funding and increasing legal uncertainty in restructuring.
+- Mainland UAE (FL 51/2023): While the law references security over “cash flows generated from the debtor’s property or businesses“, offering a functional analogue, the explicit recognition and established priority hierarchy of the floating charge, as understood in Common Law (e.g., Singapore Companies Act), remain absent from the codified law.
+This forces sophisticated lenders toward asset-specific registration processes, raising the cost of funding and increasing legal uncertainty in restructuring.

 B. DIP Financing and Collateral Priming

-The Common Law flexibility of the Financial Free Zones also facilitates superior DIP financing mechanisms.
+The Common Law flexibility of the Financial Free Zones also facilitates superior Debtor-in-Possession (DIP) financing, which is new capital provided to a distressed company to fund its operations during restructuring, mechanisms.
 Both the DIFC and ADGM courts possess the power to sanction new security that may be senior or equal to existing secured debt, provided adequate protection is afforded to the existing secured creditor.
-This sophisticated “priming” mechanism, integral to successful large-scale international restructurings, is not explicitly detailed or governed with the same depth within the Mainland’s codified framework, despite the Mainland law allowing for new financing with court permission.22
+This sophisticated “priming” mechanism, integral to successful large-scale international restructurings, is not explicitly detailed or governed with the same depth within the Mainland’s codified framework, despite the Mainland law allowing for new financing with court permission.

 |---|---|---|---|